Vin-dictive/customer-reviews-polarity/readme.md

-Here is the README file, based on the Jupyter Notebook code you provided, detailing your Amazon Review Sentiment Classification project.

 # 🚀 Amazon Review Sentiment Classification using Naive Bayes

 This project focuses on classifying Amazon product reviews into positive or negative sentiment using a machine learning pipeline based on the **Bernoulli Naive Bayes** algorithm.
 The implementation uses best practices like data subsetting, scikit-learn pipelines, and cross-validation for hyperparameter tuning.